aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/input-variables.md

 ## Node types

-The following tables provide information on the standard node types that are pre-defined in `eos_designs`.
+The following table provides information on the pre-defined node types available in `eos_designs`.

 To customize or create new node types, please refer to [node type customization](#customization) section.